Our department offers multiple opportunities for medical students to learn about the specialty of Otolaryngology.

 Medical students should read Primary Care Otolaryngology, answer the questions at the end of each chapter, and ask residents and faculty any questions necessary to clarify those answers.
-Additionally, students should utilize the American Academy of Otolaryngology educational program COOL (Clinical Otolaryngology Online).
-Students are allowed to include virtual cases reviewed through COOL in their case logs.

 Please reach out to Dr. Ashok Jethwa, firstname.lastname@example.org, if have questions about more specific resources.

 We accepts students in their MS1 and MS2 years for half day shadowing in the UMMC clinics, which may include limited research opportunities.
 Please email email@example.com if you would like more information on the application process for any of our courses.

 HeadMirror.com is a good resource for medical students looking for information about the Otolaryngology residency and match process.